Writing Your Position Paper's Introduction

 - Introduce the main points to be discussed.

-- Distribute the model position paper to students and read the introduction aloud.
+Step 4: Distribute the Model Position Paper Draft to students and read the introduction aloud.
 Have students assess whether or not the model introduction contains all of the required components.

 Supporting All Learners